 Our Impact

 The Great Salt Lake Watershed Enhancement Trust (the Trust), or GSLWET, was established in January 2023 pursuant to the Great Salt Lake Watershed Enhancement Program which provided $40 million to establish and implement a water trust for the benefit of Great Salt Lake, its wetlands, and hydrology.
 Co-managed by the Saline Lakes Program of the National Audubon Society and The Nature Conservancy in Utah, the primary purpose of the Trust is to enhance water quantity and water quality for Great Salt Lake and its wetlands, as well as protect and restore wetlands and habitats to benefit the hydrology of Great Salt Lake.
-Below is a summary of the Trust’s accomplishments, as of January 31, 2024.

 Protect / Enhance Water Flows

-The Trust and its co-managers, working with the State of Utah’s Divisions of Forestry, Fire and State Lands (FFSL) and Wildlife Resources (DWR), have facilitated, provided transaction costs, and/or contributed funding to water transactions of approximately 64,000 acre-feet on a diversion basis for Great Salt Lake.
+The Trust and its co-managers, working in partnership with many organizations, including the State of Utah’s Divisions of Forestry, Fire and State Lands (FFSL) and Wildlife Resources (DWR), have facilitated, provided transaction costs, and/or contributed funding to water transactions of approximately 64,000 acre-feet on a diversion basis in 2023 and approximately 69,000 acre-feet on a diversion basis in 2024 for Great Salt Lake.
+The baseline for water transactions beginning in 2025 is approximately 54,000 acre-feet.

 The bulk of this water was donated or partially donated, including the largest-ever permanent water donation of water to Great Salt Lake from the Church of Jesus Christ of Latter-day Saints.
 Other water transactions include large multi-year donations from Rio Tinto Kennecott, Central Utah Water Conservancy District, and Jordan Valley Water Conservancy District.
+Other major partners of the Trust are listed in the table below.

-The baseline for water transactions in 2024 is 54,000 acre-feet.
 The Trust is actively investigating additional water transactions in coordination with FFSL and DWR.

 Conserve / Protect / Restore Wetlands & Habitat – Benefit Great Salt Lake Hydrology